ShTuran/cybersecurity-projects/Offensive/CTFs/HTB(challenge)~KORP Terminal.md

 ![image](https://github.com/user-attachments/assets/e81a1fc0-c570-40da-a389-19556a9d552f)

-2nd thing is to check source-code
+2nd thing is to check source-code; nothing valuable;

-and 3rd is: SQLi;
+and 3rd is: SQLi; most of payload did not work but `admin'` is (error-based)

-so when I put `'` in a username i got:

 ![image](https://github.com/user-attachments/assets/15a69154-77a4-4b86-957f-9613b7c36608)